KerryM001/yoga-with-kerry/README.md

 ![contact-us](../yoga-with-kerry/assets/css/docs/contact-us.png)

 * Social Media links: I styled these with icons from https://fontawesome.com/ and once clicked, they link out externally.
-* I think that this provides a better user experience, while also being helpful to the business, as it means that the potential customer stays on the businesses' website.
+* This provides a better user experience, while also being helpful to the business, as it means that the potential customer stays on the businesses' website.

 ![social-media-links](../yoga-with-kerry/assets/css/docs/social-media-links.png)
 ​